 You don’t know what you’re missing now.

 Any little song that you know

 Honolulu Starbright – the song remains the same.

 Sing out Hare Hare, dance the Hoochie Koo.

 City lights are oh so bright, as we go sliding… sliding… sliding through.

 -Led Zeppelin, The Song Remains the Same

-Well, since Berkeley Haas has decided to ask applicants about their favorite song, so this blog post will be infused with music.
-Set back, relax, I will keep it musical and hopefully valuable.
+Well, since Berkeley Haas has again decided to ask applicants about their favorite song, so this blog post will be infused with music.
+Set back, relax, I will keep it musical and hopefully valuable to your quest to join the Class of 2016.
 I have taken the questions from the Haas website.

 BILD: Are you Berkeley enough?

 Before discussing BILD (Learn more about Berkeley-Haas’ Defining Principles), I could not ask for a better start to our musical journey than DJDAVE and LeaCharles’ Berkeley Enough (Fog and Smog), which will give those not familiar with town of Berkeley some possible insight.